 1887: Dorr E. Felt files a patent for the Comptometer

 The Comptometer is the first commercially successful key-driven mechanical calculator.

 Herman Hollerith invents the tabulating machine.
 This electromechanical machine was used for data processing.
 It stored information on punched cards through the keypunch.

 1904 – 1907: Inventions of the diode and triode

 John Ambrose Fleming invents the simplest vacuum tube, the diode.
 It becomes the most critical component of electronic circuits during the first part of the 20th century.
 A few years later, Lee De Forest invented triode, the first electronic amplifier.

 Early 1900s: Invention of teleprinters

 Many different inventors contribute to the invention of the first teleprinter.
-This device simplified the exchange of message by having regular keyboards instead of requiring knowledge of Morse code.
+This device simplified the exchange of messages by having regular keyboards instead of requiring knowledge of Morse code.

 1911: Foundation of IBM

-Charles Ranlett Flint and Thomas J. Watson Sr. found IBM, which becomes one of the biggest tech companies in the world.
+Charles Ranlett Flint and Thomas J. Watson Sr. found IBM, which has become one of the biggest tech companies in the world.
 IBM also first coins the term personal computer.

 1926: Filing of the first transistor patent